-The PHA does not define harassment although references to harassment are said to include ‘…alarming the person or causing the person distress…’ section7 (2).
+The Protection from Harassment Act does not define harassment although references to harassment are said to include ‘…alarming the person or causing the person distress…’ section7 (2).

-At the time of its implementation the PHA was primarily seen as a means of protection for those suffering from harassment which took the form of stalking.
-The PHA was not originally envisaged as an additional mechanism for rendering employers liable for workplace harassment.
-This was regarded as an area in which there was already suitable protection from both the anti discrimination legislation and via the civil law (i.e. through personal injury claims) that the employer was negligent in not stopping the bullying/harassment taking place.
+At the time of its implementation, the Protection from Harassment Act was primarily seen as a means of protection for those suffering from harassment which took the form of stalking.
+The Protection from Harassment Act was not originally envisaged as an additional mechanism for rendering employers liable for workplace harassment.
+This was regarded as an area in which there was already suitable protection from both the anti-discrimination legislation and via the civil law (i.e. through personal injury claims) that the employer was negligent in not stopping the bullying/harassment taking place.

-However, in 2006 the House of Lords in the case of Majrowski UKHL 34 decided that the PHA does in fact cover the behaviour of employees at work, even when the employer has not caused the offending behaviour.
+However, in 2006 the House of Lords in the case of Majrowski UKHL 34 decided that the Protection from Harassment Act does in fact cover the behaviour of employees at work, even when the employer has not caused the offending behaviour.
 Such employers have vicarious liability for the acts of their employees.

 The House of Lords were quick to point out that in order for liability to be established a course of conduct which was sufficient to constitute harassment had to have taken place.
 Their Lordships commented that such conduct had to be beyond the ordinary irritations and annoyances which could occur in day to day life and had to be genuinely offensive and unacceptable behaviour, the gravity of which would probably be sufficient to sustain criminal liability under section 2 of the Act.

-Unfortunately the reality is Majrowski gave the green light to a new stream of harassment claims placing reliance on the PHA.
+Unfortunately, the reality is Majrowski gave the green light to a new stream of harassment claims placing reliance on the Protection from Harassment Act.

-For employers this was a negative development.
-In particular the limitation period under the PHA is six years not three years as with negligence claims.
+For employers, this was a negative development.
+In particular, the limitation period under the Protection from Harassment Act is six years, not three years as with negligence claims.
 As such staler claims can be presented.

-The key defence of foreseeability of injury is also not a requirement of establishing liability under the PHA.
+The key defence of foreseeability of injury is also not a requirement of establishing liability under the Protection from Harassment Act.
 The majority of civil stress claims based upon negligence fail because the Claimant cannot establish that his or her employer knew or ought to have known that he or she was becoming psychiatrically ill.

 An employer in an employment discrimination claim based on harassment, if he shows he took such steps as were reasonably practicable to prevent an employee doing such acts had a defence.
 There is no such provision under the PHA.

-Also under the PHA you can recover damages for anxiety falling short of an identifiable injury to health, i.e. injury to feelings.
+Also under the Protection from Harassment Act, you can recover damages for anxiety falling short of an identifiable injury to health, i.e. injury to feelings.
 Such awards are not covered by the Employers Liability (Compulsory Insurance) Act 1969.